sintel-dev/Draco/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GreenGuard could always use more documentation, whether as part of the
+Draco could always use more documentation, whether as part of the
-official GreenGuard docs, in docstrings, or even on the web in blog posts,
+official Draco docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback